Early summer in an English Garden

 At this time of year bluebells steal the show in the garden and surrounding countryside.
 If you follow the path past the house and through the garden, you'll see bluebells taking over the banks and drifting down the hillside toward the River Dart.
 In the nearby countryside, Down Copse is a particularly good place to see bluebells in flower.
 To get there, you walk through Greenway car park into the woodland, and follow the path to Greenway Halt.
 On the way through the woods, you're sure to see a good display.

-At this time of year birds are busy nesting all over the garden.
-You may be lucky enough to catch a glimpse of a rare cirl bunting, a small farmland bird which is endangered but thriving on the Greenway estate thanks to the care of a dedicated group of volunteers.
-Other farmland birds and even buzzards can often be seen nesting here.
+At this time of year you may be lucky enough to catch a glimpse of a rare cirl bunting, a small farmland bird which is endangered but thriving on the Greenway estate thanks to the care of a dedicated group of volunteers.
+Other farmland birds and even buzzards can often be seen here; they nest from mid-April.

 The Boathouse and Battery are good places to watch for kingfishers, and in the Boathouse is a wildlife spotter board where you can keep a record of the birds and animals you have seen.
 While you're at the Boathouse it's also worth keeping an eye out for seals.